Master of Science in Population Health Sciences Degree:

 The Department of Community Medicine and Population Health is housed in the College of Community Health Sciences, which is the Tuscaloosa Regional Campus of the University of Alabama School of Medicine.
 Other College departments include Family, Internal, and Rural Medicine; Pediatrics, Psychiatry and Behavioral Medicine; Obstetrics and Gynecology; Sports Medicine; and Surgery.
 The College has incorporated faculty from UA’s Culverhouse College of Business to expand the depth and breadth of our program.
 Our faculty are passionate about research, teaching and service, as well as addressing the needs of our patients and the community we serve.
 The multidisciplinary training and partnerships with various content experts enable us to:

-For more information about our program, visit the Graduate Catalog or contact the Program Director Dr. Mercedes Morales-Alemán at mmmoralesaleman@ua.edu
+For more information about our program, visit the Graduate Catalog or contact the Academic Program Coordinator Abbie Ray at anray2@ua.edu or the Program Director, Dr. Mercedes Morales-Alemán at mmmoralesaleman@ua.edu.

 Ideal Applicants